Kerelia (1999-2013): a Progressive Metal band from Guebwiller, France.

-arelia was born in 1999 with a wish to bring something new to a saturated heavy metal scene.
-To this goal, Lionel Vest (guitars/keyboards) and Matthieu Kleiber (guitars/vocals) tried to implement a metal band including classic musicals but soon after realized that the logistics of such a structure was too complicated.
+orn in 1999 Karelia arrived with a wish to bring something new to a saturated heavy metal scene.
+To this goal, Lionel Vest (guitars/keyboards) and Matthieu Kleiber (guitars/vocals) tried to implement a heavy metal band including classic musicals but soon after realized that the logistics of such a structure was too complicated.

 In an attempt to keep a symphonic side in their music, Karelia used classical samples complemented with electronic drums and bass.
 Bertrand Maillot (keyboards) then joined the band, bringing in his talents as a composer.
 Sebastien Fellmann took charge of the lead guitar.
 This line-up released a demo, recorded and mastered in the Lionel Vest's home studio.
 Despite the errors, people found in their style a new trend, as Karelia's music could not be related to any another metal band; 400 copies of the debut self-titled 2000 maxi single were sold.

 Live concerts with such acts as Kamelot, At Vance, Vanden Plas, Dyslesia, as well as contacts with production companies put forward the need to play with a "real" rhythmic section.
 Casting then began among Eastern-France musicians finally resulting in two gifted and practiced musicians from the heavy metal band Jerican in the form of Loïc Jenn (drums) and Erwan Morice (guitars).
 Sebastien Fellmann then left the band.
 Lionel Vest, however, launched in some classical projects independently only to keep the technical part of his job in Karelia with respect to his orchestral arrangements direction.